trewknowledge/GDPR/README.txt

 9. Audit Log sample.

 == Changelog ==

+= 1.0.5 =
+* Allow users to use links on their consent descriptions so they can link to their privacy policy or other pages.

 = 1.0.4 =
 * Added a link to the privacy policy page on the cookie bar and on the cookie preferences window.